 Scallions are a variety of young onions and also referred to as green onions and spring onions.
 Both the white and the green parts are used in recipes and eaten both raw and cooked.
 Although scallions may be cooked, either whole or chopped, they are perhaps most enjoyed fresh in a salad.
-Chinese and Mexican cooking and are often used as a garnish in a variety of recipes.
+Chinese and Mexican cooking often use scallions as a garnish in a variety of recipes.

 Garlic is a common spice that can be found in most houses.
 This ingredient has many health benefits.
 Garlic is also an allium vegetable, which means it has sulfur-containing compounds that benefit almost all of the body’s systems.
 Garlic is also a powerful microbial and antiviral.
 It’s known for its antibiotic properties.
 Vitamin C can be used to treat colds in several ways.
-Crush or chop a few cloves of garlic, letting it rest for 5 minutes and then mixed with honey or olive oil.
+Crush or chop a few cloves of garlic, rest for 5 minutes, and then mix with honey or olive oil.
 This mixture can be placed on top of a slice of bread or a cracker.

 Red or Yellow Onions

 Red onions, with their deep purple outer skin and reddish flesh, are a staple.
-They are fairly similar to yellow onions in flavor, though their layers are slightly less tender and meaty.
+They are relatively similar to yellow onions in flavor, though their layers are slightly less tender and meaty.
 Red onions are most often used in salads, salsas, and other raw preparations because of their color and relatively mild flavor.
 Their only flaw is the lovely red color becomes washed out during cooking.,,

 If you like crunchy snacks, carrots might be the perfect treat!
 Its relatively low in calories and easy to pack.
-Carrots also can add color, valuable vitamins and nutrients to a variety of salads, soups, stews, and side dishes.
+Carrots also can add color, valuable vitamins, and nutrients to a variety of salads, soups, stews, and side dishes.

-“A leek has the ability to prevent and treat cancer.
-“Insulin, which is found in leeks acts as a cancer protective component.”
+“A leek can prevent and treat cancer.
+“Insulin, which is found in leeks, acts as a cancer-protective component.”
 “A study showed leeks prevent the DNA mutation, which causes cancer.”
 A daily intake of leeks may help reduce the risk of prostate cancer.